JKamsker/WildPath/README.md

   - Identify directories containing a marker file or subdirectory. (e.g., `a\:tagged(.marker)\b`).
 - **Composable Expressions**:
   - Combine strategies for complex path resolutions, such as `...\\**\\kxd`.
+- **Plugins**:
+  - Extend functionality with custom path resolvers and matchers.

 ---